 Sure.
 All we ask is that you do not 'frame' us, meaning don't load pages from the NAEP websites into a frameset originating from your website.

 Since its inception in 1969, NAEP has assessed numerous academic subjects, including mathematics, reading, science, writing, the arts, civics, economics, geography, and U.S. history.
 NAEP has moved to computer-based assessments in writing, and is in the process of developing the Technology and Engineering Literacy (TEL) assessment for 2014.
-NAEP assessments in foreign language and world history are under development.
+A NAEP assessment in foreign language is under development.

 Beginning with the 2003 assessments, NAEP national and state assessments are conducted in mathematics and reading at least once every two years at grades 4 and 8.
 These assessments are conducted in the same year and initial results are released six months after administration, in the fall of that year.
 Results from all other assessments are released about one year after administration, usually in the spring of the following year.
 Many NAEP assessments are conducted at the national level for grade 12, as well as at grades 4 and 8.